How to Get More Website Conversions

 - What: Now use the who and why to shine a light on the what.
 If you know Who is visiting your website and Why they’re using your website, you should also understand What they expect before, during and after they visit your website.
 If you don’t, then you’ll need to reimagine your website design around the user experience to make these visits, and the behavior of the visitors, more predictable.
-If this sounds familiar, what also plays a large role in your Buyer’s Journey, as does where…
+Sound familiar… What also plays a large role in your Buyer’s Journey, as does Where…

 What is our Who looking for?
 What does our Who’s User Experience Map look like?

 - Where: Your user’s location is four-fold: where they are geographically, where they are when engaging with your website (traveling, in your store, etc.), where they are digitally, and where they are in the buyer’s journey.
 Personalization is a considerable strategy for acing context.
 Landing Pages and PURLs (Personalized URLs) are best utilized to address where your user is, where your user is coming from, and where they’re going after the visit.
 You can turn up the technical language as your user advances to the consideration and decision states of their journey, and you can create a PURL for your southeast regional sales rep’s prospective clients.
 The applications of achieving context by meeting users where they are is plentiful.

 What is our user’s source?
 Where is our user going after they leave our website?